Vg34100/DEEP/README.md

 ###### Stuff to Fix
-- Memory Leaks when Game Closes
+- ~~Memory Leaks when Game Closes~~
++ No fix for this
-- FPSManager doesn't actually fix the same FPS problem
+- ~~FPSManager doesn't actually fix the same FPS problem~~
-    - Fix FPS so the game runs the same on different systems
+    - ~~Fix FPS so the game runs the same on different systems~~
++ Implemented back the Asteroids FPS soluton
-- Movement - Specifically Direction Movement
+- ~~Movement - Specifically Direction Movement~~
++ Added back diagonal movement
 - World not loading sometimes for Vincent?
 - Fix the Fullscreen stuff
-- World collision with player not all accurate.
+- ~~World collision with player not all accurate.~~
++ Figured out to use the same collision for walls with everything else
-- Text thickness, or a better method for text in general
+- ~~Text thickness, or a better method for text in general~~
++ Added back the font from asteroids for debug text, and we can create images for other text
++ A text solution using a sprite sheet would be good
 - Attacking should probably be reworked to allow multiple attacks out at a time when it comes to ranged weapons

 ###### To Do
-- Figure out importing sprites
+- ~~Figure out importing sprites~~
 - Make a revamped title screen
     - Pixel art, background of a hole, title of "DEEP" in the top center, stylied, 3 buttons, selectable with up and down and then selecting it with enter
-    - The button "DELVE IN" starts the game (gamestate changes to PLAYING)
+    - ~~The button "DELVE IN" starts the game (gamestate changes to PLAYING)~~
-    - Next button should be a settings button, changes the gamestate to settings, and has different things like screen mode, or controls
+    - ~~Next button should be a settings button, changes the gamestate to settings, and has different things like screen mode,~~ or controls
-    - Final button is Exit to close the game
+    - ~~Final button is Exit to close the game~~
 - GUI in game
     - Info card, should show up at the bottom center of the game, and provide the player relavant information like if they get a new gun, if there is a stat change, or if there is a boss incoming
     - Health GUI that takes the health in increments of 10 for one bar, metroid style health